Nanoonga/chtml-masonry/README.md

 ## High Definition Displays

-Whether high-resolution thumbnails are worth their download bandwidth on devices with a device pixel ratio > 2 is [philosophical](https://www.quirksmode.org/blog/archives/2012/07/more_about_devi.html).
+Whether high-resolution thumbnails are worth their download bandwidth on mobile devices with a device pixel ratio > 1 is [philosophical](https://www.quirksmode.org/blog/archives/2012/07/more_about_devi.html).

 By default, thumbnail images (tiles) are fetched at a multiple of the device pixel ratio if `device pixel ratio > 1` and `image width >= (display width * device pixel ratio)`.

-This will show the sharpest rendition on all displays at all window sizes.

-Some devices have noninteger device pixel ratios, like 2.25 or 3.5.
-The rounded device pixel ratio is the floor of the device pixel ratio, such as 1, 2, 3, or 4.

-The tile size of the thumbnail is the display size * rounded device pixel ratio.

-Mobile screens (and desktop browser windows) > 400 px use a fixed tile size for either orientation.

-### Mobile considerations

-On mobile screens < 400 px wide, the tile size will be different in portrait mode than landscape.
-This will cause a second rendition of the thumbnail to be downloaded when the device is rotated.
-It might be a waste of bandwidth, but it's not a bug.

-If you're indifferent or unsure that tiles up to 4*x* on a mobile device are worthwhile, set the constant `prefer_retina = true`.
-This will download at a maximum 2*x* even if the device's rounded device pixel ratio is higher.

-If you don't want high density thumbnails on mobile at all, set the constant `enable_mobile_hd = false`.
-This will download all thumbnails at 1*x*.

-These constants should have no effect on desktop browsers, which are assumed to have cheap and plentiful bandwidth.

 ## Lorem Picsum